RichardAsencio/1000-Days-Of-Code/LOG.md

 /-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-

-# EoD Log Entry for Day 384 Wednesady May 5th, 2021
+# EoD Log Entry for Day 384 Wednesday May 5th, 2021

 ### **Today's Progress:**
 *